Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/The Environment.md

 ## Update the Startup Files
-- As a general rule, to add directories to PATH environment variable or define additional environment variables, place changes in <code>.bash_profile</code> or equivalent.
-For everything else place changes in <code>.bashrc</code>.
+- To add directories to PATH or define additional environment variables, place changes in <code>.bash_profile</code> or equivalent (depending on the Distro).
+For other changes, use <code>.bashrc</code>.

-- Below are some examples that can be added to the Startup files to customize the user environment.
+- Below is an example on a modified startup file.

     ```bash
     ## in the .bashrc file
     ## to add additional alias
     alias cl='clear' ## instead of typing clear to clear terminal, type cl

     ## in terminal
     dev@dev: source ~/.bashrc ## update the change